✨ Sign Up for our People People Newsletter

 Moments of Change

-Trevor had worked at his startup in Omaha for 3 years.
+Trevor worked at a startup in Omaha for three years.
 While he had been hired right out of college, he quickly proved his worth.
-Over his first few years, he became a critical player.
-The CEO openly acknowledged that the company could not have accomplished the growth it did without him.
+He became a critical player, and the CEO openly acknowledged that the company could not have accomplished the growth it did without him.

 Trevor liked the work he did, felt like he had opportunities to grow, and enjoyed his personal life in Omaha.
 He never really considered leaving for another job.